 Kazakhstan, Kyrgyzstan, Uzbekistan, and Tajikistan.
 Read more about our research.

 Global Health Research Center of Central Asia

 The Global Health Research Center of Central Asia (GHRCCA) was established in 2007 to advance solutions to health and social issues in Central Asia and the surrounding region, integrating a multidisciplinary team of faculty, scientists, researchers, and students committed to this end.
-The Center’s core activities are outcome-driven and designed to improve the health and well-being of vulnerable populations including drug users and their partners, migrant workers from around the region, sex workers, women and children.
+The Center’s core activities are outcome-driven and designed to improve the health and well-being of vulnerable populations including people who use drugs and their partners, sexual and gender minorities, migrant workers from around the region, sex workers, women and children.

 Global Health and Mental Health Unit